ProxyBO: Accelerating Neural Architecture Search via Bayesian Optimization with Zero-cost Proxies: Experiments and Results

 \textbf{\sys achieves promising results.} Table~\ref{tab:e2e_results} shows the test results on five tasks given the budget of 200 evaluations.
 We observe that zero-cost proxies require extremely short computation time, but the final results are not satisfactory.
 The reason is that it can not correctly rank the most-accurate architectures (see top-10\% architectures in Table~\ref{tab:spearman}).
-As also stated by previous work~\cite{zela2019understanding,dong2019bench}, weight-sharing methods (DARTS and ENAS) may find sub-optimal architectures with many parameter-free operations and perform poorly.
-On NAS-Bench-201, their final performance is far worse than random search.
 Note that, though weight-sharing methods and zero-cost proxies require less budget than evaluation-based methods, their performance has converged.
-In addition, due to the limitations of the warm-up strategy, Warm-up BRP slightly outperforms BRP on NAS-Bench-101 but performs worse on the other benchmarks.
-Among the competitive baselines, \sys achieves the best average results on the five tasks and reduces the test regret (i.e., the distance to the global optima) of the best baseline by 26-67\%.
+In addition, since the multi-fidelity methods conduct a large number of evaluations with fewer epochs, they train fewer models to convergence than the standard BO, which may lead to an under-estimation of converged model performance given limited budget.
+In our experiments, we observe that MFES performs worse than BO on NB2-ImageNet16-120 and NAS-Bench-ASR.
+Finally, due to the limitations of the warm-up strategy, Warm-up BRP slightly outperforms BRP on NAS-Bench-101 but performs worse on the other benchmarks.
+While A-REA can not distinguish bad proxies, it performs well on NB2 where each proxy is effective but less competitive on other benchmarks.
+Among the competitive baselines, \sys achieves the best average test results on all five tasks and remarkablely, it reduces the test regret of the best baseline by \textbf{70\%} on NB2-CIFAR-100.

+We also apply \sys to state-of-the-art surrogate GPWL~\cite{ru2020interpretable} on NAS-Bench-201 and NAS-Bench-101.
+The corresponding results are shown in Table~\ref{tab:sota}.
+All methods use the same strategy to sample candidates for fair comparison.
+We find that \sys(GPWL) achieves the best results on four tasks.
+Since using GPWL alone is empirically superior to PRF, the gain of applying \sys is smaller on GPWL than on PRF.
+But it still decreases the regret of BO (GPWL) by \textbf{25-84\%} on four tasks, which indicates the effectiveness of \sys on utilizing useful zero-cost proxies.

+In addition, we compare \sys with SOTA weight-sharing method $\beta$-DARTS~\cite{ye2022b} on NB2-ImageNet16-120. \sys may not obtain a satisfactory result as fast as weight-sharing methods due to initialization.
+It takes $\beta$-DARTS and \sys 15 and 28 GPU hours to obtain the same error (53.66\%).
+However, when given a larger budget, the error of \sys continuously decreases while $\beta$-DARTS has already converged.
+The error decrease of \sys over $\beta$-DARTS given different times of budget are shown in Table~\ref{tab:gap_beta_darts}.
+While the results of \sys (16x, 52.94\%) approach the optimum (52.69\%), this improvement is relatively considerable.
+Users can decide whether to use \sys and how much budget to offer by balancing the tradeoff between time and performance.
+More detailed discussion and results are provided in the appendix.